tomh500/lcfg/README_en_us.md

 # scfg Commands

-- `DEFINEPATH <exec path>`: **This is not a command**.
-It should be used at the beginning to specify the path used by the `exec` command, which is also the actual location of your cfg file.
+- `DEFINEPATH <exec path>`: Used at the beginning to specify the path used by the `exec` command, which is also the actual location of your cfg file.
 - `TICK(seconds)`: **This is not a command**.
 It can be used as a parameter for any command to convert the internal time unit from seconds to ticks.

 - `SRC <command>`: Directly call an in-game command.